bradyjoslin/til/content/email/automate-gmail.md

 This particular sample script evaluates all threads in the inbox, applies a label "Decaying" to any messages over 14 days old, and applies a label "Auto-Archived" and archives any threads older than 28 days, removing them from the inbox.

-Set a trigger for the script under the app script project settings - recommend scheduling every day at midnight.
+Set a trigger for the script under the app script project settings.
+Recommend scheduling every day at midnight.

 ```javascript
 function inbox_ager() {